 More support for the TOK exhibition

-Make sure that your TOK teacher has given you access to all the documents and online material that support the exhibition.
-These include the TOK Subject Guide (for the 2022 syllabus) – where you’ll find the IA prompts, and the exhibition rubric – and the exemplar TOK exhibitions (found in ‘MyIB’, which is accessible to teachers).
+Make sure you have access to all the documents and online material supporting the exhibition.
+These include the TOK subject guide, where you’ll find the IA prompts, and the exhibition rubric, and the exemplar TOK exhibitions (found in ‘MyIB’, which is accessible to teachers).

 Follow the links above to take you to the three different elements of the TOK exhibition; we’ve also created a page giving some tips on how to put on your exhibition if your school is running a public ‘exhibition day’ which you can visit here.
 It suggests ways of presenting ideas to an audience.